pluttrell/bootvars/README.md

 This repo is a test project to demonstrate a bug with the `openjdk:8u131-jre-alpine` docker image.
 With `openjdk:8u121-jre-alpine` you could supply lower case environment variables, however with `openjdk:8u131-jre-alpine` you cannot.

-Sending lower case environment variables is required to get Spring Boot to send to the JavaMail special configuration options for SMTP servers that require certain properties.
+Sending lower case environment variables is important because Spring Boot can use them to configure JavaMail, which requires certain lower case properties.
 For example GMAIL's SMTP server requires `spring.mail.properties.mail.smtp.starttls.enable=true`.
+If you convert this to `SPRING_MAIL_PROPERTIES_MAIL_SMTP_STARTTLS_ENABLES=true`, JavaMail will ignore the value.

 ## How to Demonstrate the Bug